This article was written by, Mr. Tom McGregor, author of Eating in Freedom. (excerpts)

 pathways are being formed that will trigger a physical and emotional

 reaction to repeat that pleasure.
 We know it as an urge.
 We feel

 impelled.
 Our minds can become fixed on pleasure until we think

 pleasure forms the most powerful triggers.
 For this reason, sex,

 drugs and food create the most powerful urges.
-A syringe, rolling
+Anything that is associated

 with the pleasure, becomes a trigger for these powerful urges.